Pacific Grove, California: Geography and ecology

 Pacific Grove contains several habitat types, including marine, littoral, pine forest, and mixed-oak woodland.
-The famed breeding habitat for the monarch butterfly is situated in the northwest part of town imbedded in residential neighborhoods in mixed oak forests.
+The famed breeding habitat for the monarch butterfly, the Monarch Grove Sanctuary, is situated in the northwest part of town imbedded in residential neighborhoods in mixed oak forests.
 These monarchs migrate 2000 mi to reach Pacific Grove after their summer in the Rocky Mountains, often soaring as high as 3000 meters.

 The black-and-orange monarch butterflies spend much of the fall and winter in Monterey pine and eucalyptus trees, roughly from the autumnal equinox through the spring (or vernal) equinox.
 Most butterflies are protected in the city's Butterfly Sanctuary.
 City Ordinance No. 352 makes killing or threatening a butterfly a misdemeanor, punishable by a $1,000 fine.

 Pacific Grove Marine Gardens State Marine Conservation Area, Lovers Point State Marine Reserve, Edward F. Ricketts State Marine Conservation Area and Asilomar State Marine Reserve are marine protected areas in the waters around Pacific Grove.
 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.
 Monterey Bay is a marine protected sanctuary.

 The principal noise source in Pacific Grove is State Route 68.
 There are approximately 800 residents exposed to sound levels of 60 CNEL or above, making Pacific Grove noticeably quieter than its neighbor Monterey, which has more tourist traffic and more through traffic.

 The town sits between its two well known neighbors, Pebble Beach and Monterey.
 Carmel-by-the-Sea is the next city, 5 mi south, and the community of Big Sur is 30 mi south.
 Pacific Grove is a favorite vacation getaway for San Francisco Bay Area residents, as it is located two hours south of San Francisco.

 The town does not allow development on the waterside of the ocean-front street, so that the beaches and scenic points are unobstructed.

-Pacific Grove is on the Pacific Ocean between Monterey and Pebble Beach, about 40 mi south of Santa Cruz and about 120 mi south of San Francisco.
+Pacific Grove is on the Pacific Ocean coast between Monterey and Pebble Beach, about 40 mi south of Santa Cruz and about 120 mi south of San Francisco.
 According to the United States Census Bureau, the city has a total area of 4.0 sqmi, and about 2.9 sqmi are land and 1.1 sqmi (28.28%) are covered by water.
 Asilomar, Lovers Point, and the intervening coastline afford surfing, which is challenging due to near-shore rocks, albeit waves are typically moderate in height.